 In Africa, cassava contributes to food security, generates income for rural populations1-3 and helps reduce wheat flour importation, a major source of monetary outflow.
 Cassava's strategic position is due to its multiple uses, its flexibility in harvesting time and its resistance to extreme conditions.5-7 This study focused on Cameroon, which is among the most important producers in Africa.
 To date, the yield and competitiveness of cassava are threatened by climate change, diseases, pests and declining soil fertility.
 In response, development programs have bred and disseminated new varieties.
 Although these varieties have the potential to overcome environmental and production-related risks, they do not always meet the needs of producers and consumers, especially related to the organoleptic properties such as texture and palatability of derived food products.
 Consequently, new approaches aim to systematically integrate the needs along the value chain.
-Cassava breeding must not only focus on high and stable yields (producer-related) but also include other needs from processors, marketers and consumers and take into account that women often dominate in production and processing work.
+Cassava breeding must not only focus on high and stable yields (producer-related) but also include other needs from processors, marketers and consumers and take into

-There is still a low adoption of bred varieties, which is reflected in the high level of preservation of local varieties (also referred to as landraces).
-Indeed, contrary to research projections, the diffusion of new varieties often does not lead to a major replacement
+\ Correspondence to: HN Takam Tchuente, Department of Rural Socio-Economics and Agricultural Extension, Faculty of Agronomy and Agricultural Sciences, University of Dschang, PO Box 222, Dschang, Cameroon, E-mail: noeltakam@yahoo.fr (Takam Tchuente)

+[Correction added on 4 September 2023, after first online publication: ORCID have been added to 3rd, 4th and 5th author.]

-- \ Correspondence to: HN Takam Tchuente, Department of Rural Socio-Economics and Agricultural Extension, Faculty of Agronomy and Agricultural Sciences, University of Dschang, PO Box 222, Dschang, Cameroon, E-mail: noeltakam@yahoo.fr (Takam Tchuente) - a Department of Rural Socio-Economics and Agricultural Extension, Faculty of Agronomy and Agricultural Sciences, University of Dschang, Dschang, Cameroon - b International Institute for Tropical Agriculture (IITA), Yaoundé, Cameroon - c Innovation, Université de Montpellier, CIRAD, INRAE, Montpellier, France - d CIRAD, UMR Innovation, Accra, Ghana - e Science & Technology Policy Research Institute, CSIR-STEPRI, Accra, Ghana - f International Institute of Tropical Agriculture (IITA), Ibadan, Nigeria of landraces by new ones.
-Rather, when adopted, new or improved varieties are combined with landraces.
-This association is driven by the role assigned by the producer to each variety and the fundamental role of cassava in food security.
-In all sub-Saharan Africa, including Cameroon, family farming is dominant.
-For the latter, new varieties may be a means of increasing yield, but also (and sometimes more importantly) a means of subsistence, cultural satisfaction and a strategy for spreading risks.
-Thus, we hypothesize that the use of new varieties is a decision to experiment, and then possibly to add to those already cultivated.
-This decision is most probably not based on a calculation or logic directly related only, or even mainly, to the yield gain, but may be more contingent on the capacity to complement the landraces in addressing the various needs that are determined by the social, cultural and economic context of the crop users.
+- a Department of Rural Socio-Economics and Agricultural Extension, Faculty of Agronomy and Agricultural Sciences, University of Dschang, Dschang, Cameroon - b International Institute for Tropical Agriculture (IITA), Yaoundé, Cameroon - c Innovation, Université de Montpellier, CIRAD, INRAE, Montpellier, France - d CIRAD, UMR Innovation, Accra, Ghana - e Science & Technology Policy Research Institute, CSIR-STEPRI, Accra, Ghana - f International Institute of Tropical Agriculture (IITA), Ibadan, Nigeria www.soci.org account that women often dominate in production and processing work.